pingcap/docs/data-migration/aurora/from-snapshot.md

 > **Note:**
 >
 > - If TLS is enabled in the target TiDB cluster, you also need to configure TLS.

-> - For more configurations, see [TiDB Lightning Configuration](/tidb-lightning/tidb-lightning-configuration.md).
+For more configurations, refer to [TiDB Lightning Configuration](/tidb-lightning/tidb-lightning-configuration.md).

 ## Step 4.
 Create table schemas in TiDB